 3. THEY DON'T REQUIRE ONGOING SYSTEM MAINTENANCE

 Most hybrid vehicles aren't going to require any system maintenance on the hybrid components.
 The gasoline components may need some, but because those parts are less active than a traditional car, you'll find that they need much less attention.
-While this might be considered a difference versus traditional maintenance, the key takeaway is that a hybrid is not going to require any special maintenance on those specific components.
+While this might be considered a difference versus standard maintenance, the key takeaway is that a hybrid will not require any special maintenance on those specific components.

 WHAT DO WARRANTIES COVER?

-The majority of hybrids include warranties that cover the hybrid system from anywhere between 8 to 10 years.
-The specifics that your warranty covers is entirely dependent on the manufacturer, but you can typically expect your warranty to cover hybrid-related components in addition to the traditional coverage types (basic, powertrain, and so forth).
+The majority of hybrids include warranties that cover the hybrid system for anywhere between 8 to 10 years.
+The specifics that your warranty covers is entirely dependent on the manufacturer.
+Still, you can typically expect your warranty to cover hybrid-related components in addition to the traditional coverage types (basic, powertrain, and so forth).
 The only engine component that is not subject to this is the battery, which will need to be replaced after a specific number of charges.

 MAINTAINING YOUR HYBRID VEHICLE Long-Term

 Let’s face it; car maintenance is much easier said than done.
 But maintaining any vehicle is critical if you plan to own it for the long run; this is especially true when it comes to hybrid cars.
-If you are going to keep your hybrid running smooth and reliable beyond the warranty, it is critical that you maintain your:
+If you are going to keep your hybrid running smoothly and reliably beyond the warranty, it is critical that you maintain your: